kaushikkishen/network_attack_capital_bikeshare/README.md

 # Network Attack On Capital Bikeshare Bike Station Network
-Repository includes a library to do targeted attack using iGraph.<br>
+Repository includes a library to do random failure and targeted attack using iGraph.<br>

 Includes tutorial notebooks on how to use the network attack library and a sample analysis on the network attack implementation.